raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 <div class="mermaid">
   stateDiagram
     [*]-->empty
+    empty-->zeroes : 0
-    empty-->ones : 1
+    zeroes-->zeroes : 0
-    ones-->zero : 0
+    zeroes-->zero : 0
-    ones-->ones : 1
+    zeroes-->notZero : 1
-    ones-->notZero : 1
+    notZero-->notZero : 0
-    notZero --> notZero : 0, 1
+    notZero-->notZero : 1
-    zero --> [*]
-    notZero --> [*]
+    zero-->[*]
+    notZero-->[*]
 </div>

-The problem is that there are two transitions from `ones` when consuming a `1`.
-We started with two deterministic finite state recognizers, but ended up with a nondeterministic finite state recognizer.
-We can always find a manual way to fix these things, but there is no simple rule for fixing them.
+The problem is that there are two transitions from `zeroes` when consuming a `0`.
+That makes this transition _nondeterministic_.
+Deterministic state machines always have exactly one possible transition from any state for each symbol consumed in that state.

 We want to catenate two deterministic finite state recognizers, and wind up with a finite state recognizer.
 To do that, we'll need a way to convert nondeterministic finite state recognizers into deterministic finite state recognizers.